Oxbian/Apache-Generator/README.md

 ![Licence](https://img.shields.io/github/license/Oxbian/Apache-Generator?style=for-the-badge)
 ![OpenSource](https://img.shields.io/badge/OpenSource-blue?style=for-the-badge&logo=opencollective&logoColor=white)

-Apache Generator is a tool to generate apache configuration file.
+Apache Generator is a tool to generate the apache configuration file.
 It allows you to generate simple files with proxy, directory protection and custom path / name / Directory index.

-## How to use ?
+## How to use it ?

 > git clone